controlm/automation-api-community-solutions/1-general-automation-api-usage-examples/Control-M-Hostgroup-Status/README.md

 # List Control-M/Server Hostgroups and associated Control-M/Agents
 ## Requirement
 A Control-M System Administrator needs to be able to quickly see a high level overview of the environment status at a glance, allowing easy identification of any hostgroups that may be experiencing issues.
 To accomplish this a script is written that shows all of the defined hostgroups, as well as what Control-M/Agents are associated with those hostgroups and the related status of said Control-M/Agents.

 # Prerequisites
 A Control-M userid has been created named “sysadmin” with the following (minimum) attributes:

+* Control-M/Enterprise Manager 9.0.19 or higher
+* Control-M Automation API 9.0.18.300 or higher
 * Assigned Roles: BrowseGroup
 * Privileges > Control-M Configuration Manager: Full
 * Privileges > Configuration: Browse